 Dr. Bronner’s Pure-Castile Soap is one of the most popular brands of castile soap on the market.
 If you are not sure what castile soap is, it is an all-vegetable-based soap (compared to animal fat-based soap).
 Unlike the latter, which contains unnatural ingredients and has a high ecological impact due its manufacturing process, castile soap is eco-friendly and biodegradable.
 It is also a money saver because Dr. Bronner’s advertises this product as an 18-in-1 all natural clean for every occasion.
 Below are those eighteen Dr. Bronner Castile Soap uses, plus a few more.

 Before I dive into all the amazing ways you can use this soap, let me tell you a little about my history with this product.
 I have been using Dr. Bronner’s Castile Soap for over fifteen years.
 I was first introduced to it when I spent one summer tent camping with my parents in Hawaii.
 Because we were going to be in the wild and didn’t want to harm the environment with water carrying diluted chemicals that would seep into the soil, and because we traveled light, we needed something that would get us (and our things) clean.
 That’s where Dr. Bronner’s pure-castile soap comes in.
 During that summer (and camping trips for many years to follow) we used the soap for everything including taking showers, shaving, brushing our teeth, washing dishes, and washing our clothes.
 Of course, there are still many other uses (some just don’t apply when you’re tent camping!).
+I brought it last year on my Thai vacation, when I stayed in gorgeous villa on Koh Samui.
+It’s just irreplaceable!
 Anyways, for years I only used the peppermint because its clean and refreshing scent makes it very versatile when it comes to personal and household cleaning.
 Since first being introduced to this soap, I ONLY use this soap at home (mostly for personal use).
 I literally cannot bring myself to look or buy any other brand – it’s that amazing!
 And, since I’ve been introduced to essential oils just over a year ago I have become familiar with the benefits the other scents may have.
 For example, eucalyptus can revitalize the skin, promote relaxation, and invigorate the senses.
 In addition, lavender is more mild and can soothe skin irritations, promote relaxation, freshen linen, and was even used as a perfume in ancient civilizations.

 Why Dr. Bronner’s Pure-Castile Soap?